gitadas/COVID19_ImposedMeasures/README.md

 **Data**

-The datasets are downloaded from https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases.They are time series data tracking the number of people affected by COVID-19 worldwide and include cases of confirmed, recovered and deaths, and the world populationdata.
+The datasets are downloaded from https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases.
+They are time series data tracking the number of people affected by COVID-19 worldwide and include cases of confirmed, recovered and deaths, and the world population data.
 The measures data acaps\_covid19\_government\_measures\_dataset.xlsx is also sourced from the same site.

 **Analysis**